agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service-api/README.md

 One of the responsibilities of the Registration Service is the management of the participants in the Dataspace.

 The Registration Service exposes an API that offers the following operations:
-- Add participant to the Dataspace
+- Add a participant to the Dataspace
 - List participants in the Dataspace

 The Registration Service is written in Java and uses the runtime framework and modules from [EDC](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector).